 Neighbourhood Parks

-i) Neighbourhood Parks may range in size and should serve from 3,000 to 4,000 people and range in size from 1.6 to 4.0 hectares The form in which neighbourhood parks are provided may consist of a single park or a combination of a single park and one or more parkettes and shall be planned and designed
+i) Neighbourhood Parks may range in size and should serve from 3,000 to 4,000 people and range in size from 1.6 to 4.0 hectares The form in which neighbourhood parks are provided may consist of a single park or a combination of a single park and one or more parkettes and shall be planned and designed to be a focal point of the neighbourhood.

 Neighbourhood parks and open space areas are intended to serve the immediate outdoor active and passive recreational needs of the neighbourhood and should be within a 600-800 metre walking distance of the area being served, or to serve outlying hamlets in the rural area.